2018: Year in Review

 Harvey, Irma, and Maria: Making History

 The 2017 Atlantic hurricane season was among the top seven most intense ever recorded.
-Record-breaking statistics include the following:*
+Record-breaking statistics, in addition to costs, include the following:

-Hurricane Harvey: Harvey produced 60.58 inches of rainfall in Texas, the most ever recorded in the continental U.S. from a tropical cyclone.
+Hurricane Harvey: Harvey was the most significant tropical cyclone rainfall event ever recorded in U.S. history, both in scope and peak rainfall amounts.
+The highest storm total rainfall report from Harvey was 60.58 inches.
+Prior to Hurricanes Irma and Maria, Harvey became the deadliest U.S. hurricane in terms of direct deaths since Sandy (2012) and the deadliest hurricane to hit Texas since 1919.
 It was the first category 4 hurricane to make landfall in Texas since 1961, and the first category 4 to make landfall in the U.S. since 2004.
 Harvey lasted 117 hours, beating the previous record for duration of Hurricane Fern in 1971.

 Eight in a Row